urql-graphql/urql/docs/basics/core.md

 ```

 This code example is similar to the one before.
 However, instead of sending a one-off query, we're
 subscribing to the query.
-Internally, this causes the `Client` to do the exact same, but the
+Internally, this causes the `Client` to do the same, but the
 subscription means that our callback may be called repeatedly.
 We may get future results as well as
 the first one.